 No products in the cart.

-Chupis was born from the shared challenges faced by women and girls across the globe.
-After connecting through a mutual friend, Celi and Raya began discussing the barriers to menstrual health experienced by communities in Africa.
-Through these conversations, they recognised striking similarities between the experiences of African women and girls and those of First Nations women and girls in Australia, particularly around access to products, education, and culturally safe support.
+Celi and Raya met through a mutual friend, and bonded over conversations around access to Menstrual products in Australia and Africa.
+Through these conversations, they recognised striking similarities between the experiences of African women and First Nations women in Australia, particularly highlighting issues around access to products, education, and culturally safe support.

-From this understanding, the idea for Chupis came to life.
+From these discussions, the idea for Chupis came to life.
 United by a common purpose, Celi and Raya set out to create an organisation grounded in dignity, equity, and community-led solutions.
-Their mission is to improve menstrual health outcomes by delivering culturally safe education programs and providing sustainable menstrual products to those who need them most.
-Today, Chupis continues to grow, driven by a commitment to empower women and girls with the knowledge, resources, and confidence to manage their menstrual health with dignity.
+Their mission is to improve menstrual health by delivering culturally safe education programs, while providing sustainable menstrual products to participants.

 Celi, an avid traveler and adventurer with a heart dedicated to making a difference, has traversed landscapers near and far, embracing the beauty of diverse cultures and immersing in the stories of people across the globe.